aeros281/scroll-timeline/README.md

 # Scroll-Timeline Polyfill
-ViewTimeline and ScrollTimeline Polyfill without CSS Parser
+ViewTimeline and ScrollTimeline Polyfill without CSS Parser, Inspired from original [scroll-timeline](https://github.com/flackr/scroll-timeline).

 # Why?
 Scroll Timeline by original [scroll-timeline](https://github.com/flackr/scroll-timeline) at relies on parsing CSS at runtime.
 Which is bad for performance.